yolodolo42/lottery-mini-app/docs/faq.md

 When the treasury buys Megapot tickets, the purchase is routed through MegapotRouter with a referral set to the ReferralCollector.
 Megapot pays referral fees on these purchases.
 The ReferralCollector splits them: 50% to the current King, 50% back to treasury.

 ### How do I collect referral fees?
 Call `harvest()` on the ReferralCollector contract.
-It's permissionless — anyone can trigger it.
+It's permissionless, so anyone can trigger it.
 The current King automatically receives their 50% share in USDC.

 ### What if Megapot is down?
 If the ticket purchase fails, USDC stays in the treasury's Megapot pool and retries on the next deposit.
 If Megapot becomes permanently unavailable, governance can rescue stuck funds via `rescueMegapotPool()`.